Correlated subquery

 In a SQL database query, a correlated subquery (also known as a synchronized subquery) is a subquery (a query nested inside another query) that uses values from the outer query.
-Because the subquery may be evaluated once for each row processed by the outer query, it can be slow.
+This can have major impact on performance because the correlated subquery might get recomputed every time for each row of the outer query is processed.
+A correlated subquery can contain another correlated subquery.

 Examples

+Correlated subqueries in the WHERE clause

 Here is an example for a typical correlated subquery.
 In this example, the objective is to find all employees whose salary is above average for their department.